 Each observation of GAIA must be tagged with the reading of the GAIA clock.
 As mentioned before, the rubidium free-running clock on board GAIA spacecraft I producing time tags that are called On-board Time (OBT).
 The OBT is a technical time which reflects all the imperfections of the used clock on-board.
 OBT is a purely technical time with no a prior relation to any other time scales.

 Timing requirements for GAIA mission consist of two parts.
 As usual in the discipline of time, we should distinguish between stability and accuracy of timing information.
-Some of the digital hardware components on board of GAIA like the CCDs cameras must be driven by some of frequency standard.
+Some of the digital hardware components on board of GAIA like the CCD cameras must be driven by some frequency standard.

-So far Space missions often use quartz oscillator for this purpose.
-The stability of a state of the art space quality quartz can be achieving 10-9 in a thermally stable environment of GAIA, but it is not sufficient for GAIA.
-In fact, the scanning Law of GAIA implies a rotations with an angular velocity of 0.6 micro-arcsecond (µas) in 10 nanoseconds.
-The ultimate accuracy of centroiding for one observation is expected to be at the order of 10 µas.
+So far Space missions often use quartz oscillators for this purpose.
+The stability of a state of the art space quality quartz can achieve10-9 in a thermally stable environment of GAIA, but it is not sufficient for GAIA.
+In fact, the scanning Law of GAIA implies rotations with an angular velocity of 0.6 micro-arcsecond (µas) in 10 nanoseconds.
+The ultimate accuracy of centroiding for one observation is expected to be on the order of 10 µas.
 Systematic errors over periods of time shorter than the rotation periods are very dangerous for the quality of astrometric products of GAIA.

 It was decided during the design phase that no systematic errors over the rotational period of 6 hours or 21600 sec should be introduced by the time tags of the data.
 This means that the timing error should be below 10 nanosecond over the period of 21600 seconds, which implies the frequency stability of the on-board clock below 10-12.
 For this reason GAIA got an atomic (Rb) clock with the stability reaching ≤10-13 over the GAIA rotational period of 21600 seconds.
 More details about the on-board clock is provided in the following section.

-Regarding accuracy the official goal for the timing accuracy for GAIA was taken to be 1.7 microseconds.
+Regarding accuracy, the official goal for the timing accuracy for GAIA was taken to be 1.7 microseconds.
 This accuracy represented a limit of accuracy achievable without any substantial upgrade of the timing hardware available at the ESA ground stations.

 On-board clock for GAIA mission

-The GAIA on-board clock is a space qualify Rubidium Atomic clock Standard produced by Spectratime (nominal an redundant).
+The GAIA on-board clock is a space qualify Rubidium Atomic clock Standard produced by Spectratime (nominal and redundant).
 This is the same kind of clock used by the Galileo GNSS program.
-It’s specified frequency stability is better than 8.10-14 over 10000 seconds of integration time.
+Its specified frequency stability is better than 8.10-14 over 10000 seconds of integration time.
 Before launch, the clock of GAIA was tested in a laboratory environment over a long interval of time.
 The Figure 5-9 present the stability measurements.
 These clocks are generated for the called on-board time (OBT).
 This OBT is used for time stamping of the event transmitted later to the ground-station where these events will be tagged in UTC upon reception.